tanwolf/NLP_Requirements-Engineering/README.md

 Link to generated schema: https://dbdiagram.io/d/6448f5b26b3194705139098b

-Most relevant notebook: 02adf_query_keyword_filter

 Abstract

-This project employs Natural Language Processing (NLP) to analyze questions and answers from StackOverflow concerning Azure Data Factory (ADF).
+This project is a combination of human analysis, unsupervised and supervised machine learning, as well as the artificial intelligence GPT4.
+It employs Natural Language Processing (NLP) to analyze questions and answers from StackOverflow concerning Azure Data Factory (ADF).
 The project's aim is to derive topics and extract functional and non-functional requirements for operating within ADF.

 Methodology: The project leverages SQL queries on StackExchange to gather data.
 This data is then transformed into pandas dataframes in Python.
-Through a combination of traditional NLP, quantitative keyword analysis, and GPT-4 prompts, the project aims to:
+Through a combination of traditional NLP, quantitative keyword analysis, supervised machine learning and GPT-4 prompts, the project:
-    Generate datasets and sub-datasets that provide insights into requirements for data management and pipeline design in ADF.
+    - Generates datasets and sub-datasets that provide insights into requirements for data management and pipeline design in ADF.
-    Establish topics related to data management and pipeline design in ADF using Latent Dirichlet Allocation (LDA).
+    - Establishes topics related to data management and pipeline design in ADF using Latent Dirichlet Allocation (LDA).
-    Identify pertinent entities, nouns, and verbs within these topics with the aid of spaCy.
+    - Identifies pertinent entities, nouns, and verbs within these topics with the aid of spaCy.
-    Gauge sentiments concerning these topics using Vader sentiment analysis.
+    - Gaugee sentiments concerning these topics using Vader sentiment analysis.
-    Validate the most significant topic found through unsupervised machine learning (LDA) with supervised machine learning algorithms.
+    - Validates the most significant topic found through unsupervised machine learning (LDA) with supervised machine learning algorithms.
-    Use GPT-4 prompts to interpret the numeric results of LDA, Vader Sentiment Analysis, and spaCy extractions in terms of requirements engineering for ADF.
+    - Uses GPT-4 prompts to interpret the numeric results of LDA, Vader Sentiment Analysis, and spaCy extractions in terms of requirements engineering for ADF.
-    Implement a coherent code architecture using GPT-4
+    - Implements a coherent code architecture using GPT-4 prompts for generating code aligned with this architecture

 Findings:
 - The most significant impact on identifying relevant topics within questions about Azure Data Factory was achieved through manual comparison of quantitative keywords.